anshika-jain24/WeConnect/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

+## Introduction to Daily Video Call API

+Daily is a developer platform built on WebRTC.
+Our APIs let developers add real time video and audio calls to any app or site.
+With just a few lines of code, you can embed a video call widget, which works across browsers and devices with built-bandwidth management.

 ## Key Concepts

 These are few key concept which have been used to implement the video calling feature of this application.